 -

-You can use inline HTML element tags within Markdown lines.
+You can use HTML inline elements within Markdown lines.

-The HTML tags that can be used differ depending on the function that uses Markdown, such as String-type (Markdown) data items and work manuals.
-For details, see "R2131: HTML Tags Available for Operation Form".
+The HTML elements that can be used differ depending on the function that uses Markdown, such as String-type (Markdown) data items and [Description] on the Data Item Settings screen.
+For details, see "R2131: HTML Elements Available in Markdown".

 -